jebej/MatlabWebSocket/README.md

 server.sendTo(clientCode,'hi, this is the server!')
 ```

-To close the server, go back to Matlab and type:
+To close the server, type:
 ```matlab
 stop(server); % or server.stop()
 clear server;